Approach to the Patient With a Sleep or Wakefulness Disorder

 Polysomnography is particularly useful when obstructive sleep apnea, narcolepsy, nocturnal seizures, periodic limb movement disorder, or parasomnias are suspected.
 It also helps clinicians evaluate violent and potentially injurious sleep-related behaviors.
-It monitors brain activity (via EEG), eye movements, heart rate, respirations, O2 saturation, and muscle tone and activity during sleep.
+It monitors brain activity (via EEG), eye movements, heart rate, respirations, oxygen saturation, and muscle tone and activity during sleep.
 Video recording may be used to identify abnormal movements during sleep.
-Polysomnography is typically done in a sleep laboratory; equipment for home use has been devised but is intended to help diagnose only obstructive sleep apnea, not any other sleep disorders.
+Polysomnography is typically done in a sleep laboratory; home sleep studies are now commonly used to diagnose obstructive sleep apnea, but not any other sleep disorders (1).

 Patients with EDS may require laboratory tests of renal, liver, and thyroid function.

 Specific conditions are treated.
-Good sleep hygiene (see Table: Sleep Hygiene) is important whatever the cause and is often the only treatment patients with mild problems need.
+The primary treatment for insomnia is cognitive-behavioral therapy, which ideally should be done before hypnotics are prescribed.
+Good sleep hygiene is a component of cognitive-behavioral therapy that is important whatever the cause and is often the only treatment patients with mild problems need.

 Guidelines for the Use of Hypnotics

-For commonly used hypnotics, see Table: Oral Hypnotics in Common Use.
-All hypnotics (except ramelteon, low-dose doxepin, and suvorexant) act at the benzodiazepine recognition site on the γ-aminobutyric (GABA) receptor and augment the inhibitory effects of GABA.
+For commonly used hypnotics, see table Oral Hypnotics in Common Use.
+All hypnotics (except ramelteon, low-dose doxepin, and suvorexant) act at the benzodiazepine recognition site on the gamma-aminobutyric (GABA) receptor and augment the inhibitory effects of GABA.

 Hypnotics differ primarily in elimination half-life and onset of action.
 Drugs with a short half-life are used for sleep-onset insomnia.
 Drugs with a longer half-life are useful for both sleep-onset and sleep maintenance insomnia, or, in the case of low-dose doxepin, only for sleep maintenance insomnia.
-Some hypnotics (eg, older benzodiazepines) have greater potential for daytime carryover effects, especially after prolonged use and/or in the elderly.
-New drugs with a very short duration of action (low-dose sublingual zolpidem) can be taken in the middle of the night, during a nocturnal awakening, as long as patients stay in bed for at least 4 h after use.
+Some hypnotics (eg, older benzodiazepines) have greater potential for daytime carryover effects, especially after prolonged use and/or in older people.
+New drugs with a very short duration of action (eg, low-dose sublingual zolpidem) can be taken in the middle of the night, during a nocturnal awakening, as long as patients stay in bed for at least 4 hours after use.

 Oral Hypnotics in Common Use

-Suvorexantis a new treatment for insomnia that acts by blocking brain orexin receptors, thereby blocking orexin-induced wakefulness signals and enabling sleep initiation.
-Recommended dose is 10 mg, taken no more than once/night and taken within 30 min of going to bed, with at least 7 h before the planned time of awakening.
-The dose can be increased but should not to exceed 20 mg once/day.
+Suvorexant is a newer treatment for sleep-onset insomnia that acts by blocking brain orexin receptors, thereby blocking orexin-induced wakefulness signals and enabling sleep initiation.
+Recommended dose is 10 mg, taken no more than once a night and taken within 30 minutes of going to bed, with at least 7 hours before the planned time of awakening.
+The dose can be increased but should not to exceed 20 mg once a day.
 The most common adverse effect is somnolence.

 Hypnotics should be used cautiously in patients with pulmonary insufficiency.
-In the elderly, any hypnotic, even in small doses, can cause restlessness, excitement, or exacerbation of delirium and dementia.
+In older patients, any hypnotic, even in small doses, can cause restlessness, excitement, falls, or exacerbation of delirium and dementia.
 Rarely, hypnotics can cause complex sleep-related behaviors, such as sleepwalking and even sleep driving; use of higher-than-recommended doses and concurrent consumption of alcoholic beverages may increase risk of such behaviors.
 Rarely, severe allergic reactions occur.

-Prolonged use is typically discouraged because tolerance can develop (see Anxiolytics and Sedatives) and because abrupt discontinuation can cause rebound insomnia or even anxiety, tremor, and seizures.
+Prolonged use of hypnotics is typically discouraged because tolerance can develop and because abrupt discontinuation can cause rebound insomnia or even anxiety, tremor, and seizures.
 These effects are more common with benzodiazepines (particularly triazolam) and less common with nonbenzodiazepines.
-Difficulties can be minimized by using the lowest effective dose for brief periods and by tapering the dose before stopping the drug (see also Anxiolytics and Sedatives : Withdrawal and detoxification).
-Nevertheless, many patients with chronic insomnia require long-term treatment with hypnotics; such treatment should not be withheld because chronic sleeplessness by itself can disrupt emotional and physical well-being.
+Difficulties can be minimized by using the lowest effective dose for brief periods and by tapering the dose before stopping the drug (see also Withdrawal and detoxification).

 Many drugs not specifically indicated for insomnia are used to induce and maintain sleep.

 Alcohol is used by many patients to help with sleep, but alcohol is a poor choice because after prolonged use and at higher doses, it produces unrefreshing, disturbed sleep with frequent nocturnal awakenings, often increasing daytime sleepiness.
-Alcohol can further impair respiration during sleep in patients with obstructive sleep apnea and other pulmonary disorders such as COPD.
+Alcohol can further impair respiration during sleep in patients with obstructive sleep apnea and other pulmonary disorders such as chronic obstructive pulmonary disease (COPD).

-OTC antihistamines (eg, doxylamine, diphenhydramine) can induce sleep.
-However, efficacy is unpredictable, and these drugs have adverse effects such as daytime sedation, confusion, urinary retention, and other systemic anticholinergic effects, which are particularly worrisome in the elderly.
+Over-the-counter (OTC) antihistamines (eg, doxylamine, diphenhydramine) can induce sleep.
+However, efficacy is unpredictable, and these drugs have long a half-life and have adverse effects such as daytime sedation, confusion, urinary retention, and other systemic anticholinergic effects, which are particularly worrisome in older people.

 Antidepressants taken in low doses at bedtime (eg, doxepin 25 to 50 mg, paroxetine 5 to 20 mg, trazodone 50 mg, trimipramine 75 to 200 mg) may improve sleep.
 However, antidepressants should be used in these low doses mainly when standard hypnotics are not tolerated (rare) or in higher (antidepressant) doses when depression is present.
 Ultra low dose doxepin (3 or 6 mg) is indicated for sleep maintenance insomnia.

 Melatonin is a hormone that is secreted by the pineal gland (and that occurs naturally in some foods).
 Darkness stimulates secretion, and light inhibits it.
 By binding with melatonin receptors in the suprachiasmatic nucleus, melatonin mediates circadian rhythms, especially during physiologic sleep onset.
 Oral melatonin (typically 0.5 to 5 mg at bedtime) may be effective for sleep problems due to delayed sleep phase syndrome.
-When used to treat this disorder, it must be taken at the appropriate time (a few hours before the evening increase in endogenous melatonin secretion—in early evening for most people, typically 3 to 5 h before the intended bedtime) and at a low dose of 0.5 to 1 mg; taken at the wrong time, it can aggravate sleep problems.
-For other forms of insomnia, melatonin's efficacy is largely unproved, and its safety is in question because it appears to stimulate coronary artery changes in animals.
+When used to treat this disorder, it must be taken at the appropriate time (a few hours before the evening increase in endogenous melatonin secretion—in early evening for most people, typically 3 to 5 hours before the intended bedtime) and at a low dose of 0.5 to 1 mg; taken at the wrong time, it can aggravate sleep problems.
+For other forms of insomnia, melatonin's efficacy is largely unproved.
 Nevertheless, worrisome adverse effects have not been reported after widespread use.
 Available preparations of melatonin are unregulated, so content and purity cannot be ensured, and the effects of long-term use are unknown.
-Its use should be supervised by a physician.

 Poor sleep hygiene and situational disruptors (eg, shift work, emotional stressors) cause many cases of insomnia.